Theoretical Foundations of Conformal Prediction: The continuous case

 \end{theorem}

-In fact, the same result holds when our confidence interval $\cC$ is required to cover the conditional median instead of the regression function (i.e., the conditional mean).
-For any distribution $P$ on $\cX\times\cY$, we will write $\textnormal{Med}_P(x)$ to denote the median of the conditional distribution of $Y\mid X=x$. \begin{theorem} Let $\cY\subseteq\R$.
+In fact, the same result holds when our confidence interval $\cC$ is required to cover the conditional median instead of the regression function (which is the conditional mean).
+For any distribution $P$ on $\cX\times\cY$, we will write $\textnormal{Med}_P(x)$ to denote the median of the conditional distribution of $Y\mid X=x$. \begin{theorem}[Comparing median regression and prediction (nonatomic setting)] Let $\cY\subseteq\R$.
 Suppose $\cC$ is any procedure that satisfies distribution-free coverage of the conditional median, i.e., for any distribution $P$ on $\cX\times\cY$,